 Second, it could be written as a novel perspective on a topic in evolutionary medicine.
-An ideal one could ultimately be published in EMR or potentially expanded into a peer-reviewed article in the journal of Evolutionary Medicine and Public Health-- https://academic.oup.com/emph.
+An ideal one could ultimately be published in EMR or potentially expanded into a peer-reviewed article in the journal of Evolution, Medicine and Public Health (https://academic.oup.com/emph).

-Third, and particularly for those that are based in a lab and going to develop a thesis, it could be written as a proposal for research that will be conducted in the future.
+Third, and particularly for those that are based in a research lab and going to develop a thesis, it could be written as a proposal for research that will be conducted in the future.

 The first draft of the DWQE is to be submitted to the student's Guidance Committee for comment no later than the end (Friday) of first week of Spring Quarter.
 Guidance Committee members are required to provide written comments by the end of the third week of Spring Quarter.
 The final draft of the proposal is to be submitted to the Guidance Committee by the end (Friday) of the eighth week of the Spring Quarter.
 The committee will evaluate and grade the proposal as "not pass" or "MS pass" by end of finals week and forward these results to the EEB Graduate Office.
+Students are highly encouraged to talk with their advisors and Guidance Committee members early in Year 1 about their research ideas, and to ask for any specific expectations with regard to the format and content of the DWQE.
+Early and regular communication will help students develop richer research questions while ensuring that committee expectations are met.